SP22: ENVS-119 Sec 80 - Energy and Environ

 Zoom lecture recording:

-https://sjsu.zoom.us/rec/share/P5a_XYROQYFRgVXxefacnIq4UMJYnNptiG576xDviDLtzMXU8DF0flESV7vafWXc.88Ybd_Ut6bKu-lif (Passcode: ^a9uxyP3)
+https://sjsu.zoom.us/rec/share/P5a_XYROQYFRgVXxefacnIq4UMJYnNptiG576xDviDLtzMXU8DF0flESV7vafWXc.88Ybd_Ut6bKu-lif Links to an external site.
+(Passcode: ^a9uxyP3)

 2/15 Group Workshop on assignment #1 - Assignment 1 due + Gas Land (movie aired in class)